 While there’s much debate on the actual years that encompass the mid-century modern era, most sources generally accept that the heyday was roughly 1945-1969.
 Writer and art historian Cara Greenberg originally dreamt up the term mid-century modern in 1984 as the title for her book about this design era.

-According to Modernous, mid-century modern has many of its roots in Germany’s Bauhaus style.
+According to Modernous, mid-century modern has many roots in Germany’s Bauhaus style.
 This type of interior décor came to the United States thanks to the migration from Europe after World War II.
-The rise of new materials and shapes came from the scarcity of traditional building materials during the war.
-The style of décor from the mid-century modern era is artisan-driven, diverse and creative, notes Curbed, adding that it was also fueled by the great many pioneering designers who were active in the period, especially in Palm Springs, California.
+The rise of new materials and shapes came from the scarcity of traditional building supplies during the war.
+This style of décor is artisan-driven, diverse and creative, notes Curbed.
+In addition, it was fueled by a great many pioneering designers active in the period, especially in Palm Springs, California.

-And, while many may attribute the surge in popularity of this style to the show “Mad Men,” some of the iconic pieces from the era never really fell out of favor, writes the RedBeacon Blog.
-True mid-century modern style is considered timeless, fresh and au courant.
-As Sotheby’s Joshua Holdeman notes: “[Midcentury modern designs] sit very well in contemporary homes and interiors—they still feel fresh today, they still feel modern.
+While many may attribute the surge in popularity of this style to the show “Mad Men,” some of the iconic pieces from the era never really fell out of favor, writes the RedBeacon Blog.
+True mid-century modern style is considered a timeless look, fresh and au courant.
+As Sotheby’s Joshua Holdeman notes: “[Midcentury modern designs] sit very well in contemporary homes and interiors.
+They still feel fresh today, they still feel modern.
 A lot of those pieces haven’t been bettered.
 They still stand the test of time.”

 Among baby boomers, the design style harks back to their youth, which makes it appealing for many.
-Among younger generations – Generation X and Millennials – a lifetime of exposure to television shows and movies has engendered an attraction to mid-century modern décor, which is why so many retailers now include it in their sales mix.
+Among younger generations – Generation X and Millennials – a lifetime of exposure to television shows and movies engendered an attraction to midcentury modern pieces.
+This is why so many retailers now include it in their living room offerings.